 Suggested dates for this are April 1st, June 15th, September 1st.
 If you choose to fertilize only once, feed in the fall; if twice, then in spring and fall.
 If you desire a green lawn from spring through the fall, then fertilize four times per year, early spring, late spring, late summer and mid-fall.

 You can begin mowing your lawn anywhere from two to three weeks after installation.
 Always make sure your mower blades are sharp.
 Your sod was trimmed prior to delivery so that by the time it needs to be mowed it should be safe to do so.
 Don’t remove more than a third of the height of the blades at one time.
 Removal of more may result in shock, unsightly appearance, or may make your lawn more susceptible to disease.
 Height maintenance should be 2 to 3 inches.

 In the Rocky Mountain region, most lawns are comprised of cool season grasses (Kentucky Bluegrasses and Fescues).
-It is best to aerate in the spring, early September or both to help reduce thatch and soil compaction.
+It is best to aerate in the spring, and early September or both to help reduce thatch and soil compaction.